 There are two common mistakes.
-One mistake is to claim that science and religion are in eternal conflict or in a state of war.
-The other mistake is to claim that science and religion are different but complementary, as if both are needed to achieve a complete sense of truth—as a sort of yin and yang.
+One mistake is to claim that science and religion are in eternal conflict.
+The other is to claim that science and religion are different but complementary, as if both are needed to achieve a complete sense of truth—as a sort of yin and yang.
 The second view is particularly popular among modern Christians who don’t want to oppose science.
 But there is a third view: science and religion can ignore each other.

 In the 1870s, as science was becoming professionalized, a few prominent people starting arguing that science and religion were at war.
 They even fabricated a historical narrative.
 For example, most of us have been told that people in the Middle Ages believed the earth was flat and Columbus was warned that he would sail off the edge of the world.
 This is nonsense.
 People have known that the earth is spherical since at least the 5th century BC.
 The idea that medieval people believed in a flat earth was fabricated to discredit religious people in the context of late-19th-century Darwinian debates.